 The federal government, state and local governments, and certain profit and nonprofit entities provide funds which enable colleges and universities to create new programs, expand research opportunities, and undertake developmental activities which benefit both the general public and the educational institution itself.
 The Office of Sponsored Programs encourages faculty and staff efforts to obtain such outside sponsorship through its provision of services and support to the Gallaudet community in these endeavors.
 Within its purview, the Office of Sponsored Programs:

-Disseminates individualized information pertinent to the availability of (and deadlines for) external funding opportunities for research, training, and services through varous funding search databases.
+- Disseminates individualized information pertinent to the availability of (and deadlines for) external funding opportunities for research, training, and services through various funding search databases.